 Have you ever experienced that “gut feeling” ….you know the one that’s trying to tell you something and you don’t know why?
 I remember having a feeling I couldn’t quite explain fifteen years ago.
-My husband had a job opportunity in Canada.
-As a way to entice us, we were provided time to visit and get to know our potential new home.
+There was a job opportunity in Canada.
+As a way to entice moving there, I was provided time to visit and get to know my potential new home.
 It was a great experience and all things pointed to “yes,” but my gut wasn’t cooperating.
-I told my husband and wondered if I was missing something and he had a similar feeling.
+I wondered if I was missing something.
 It was instinctual.
-We tried to talk ourselves out of the feeling but we couldn’t and wondered if we’d regret our decision.
-We didn’t.
-A week after turning the offer down, my father-in-law was diagnosed with lung cancer, not bronchitis as a previous provider proclaimed.
+I tried to talk myself out of the feeling but we couldn’t and wondered if I’d regret the decision.
+I didn’t.
+A week after turning the offer down, a family member was diagnosed with lung cancer, not bronchitis as a previous provider proclaimed.
 He passed away within the year.

 “Trusting our gut” is primal.
 In today’s world, we don’t have faith that the ancestral feeling is right because it isn’t concrete, our minds weren’t consulted and it could lead us down a path of uncertainty.
 Maybe we think it will let us down.
 Our minds are programmed for survival and we believe that by using our logical thinking, we’ll be safe.
 Gut instinct is making a decision but you don’t know why …a least not yet!
 Many of the creative minds of the past, present (and future) will use this sixth sense to nurture creativity, vision and wonderment, taking us to unknown places of enlightenment.